dchen077/LIS546-Curated-DH-Data/data-transformation-and-qualities-criteria.md

 We will store data in open, non-proprietary formats such as:

-Text Data: Plain text (UTF-8 encoding), XML (with included or accessible schema), and PDF/A for archival purposes.
+__Text Data__: Plain text (UTF-8 encoding), XML (with included or accessible schema), and PDF/A for archival purposes.

-Images: TIFF (uncompressed) for archival quality and PNG for general use.
+__Images__: TIFF (uncompressed) for archival quality and PNG for general use.

-Tabular Data: CSV for its simplicity and wide support in data tools.
+__Tabular Data__: CSV for its simplicity and wide support in data tools.

-See our collection policy for additional information on accepted file formats.
+See our __recommend_file_format.md__ for additional information on accepted file formats.

-### When data needs to be transformed from its original submission format to a preservation or user-friendly format, this will be done following clear guidelines to avoid data loss or corruption.
+When data needs to be transformed from its original submission format to a preservation or user-friendly format, this will be done following clear guidelines to avoid data loss or corruption.

 Transformation rules include validation of the original format, conversion using reliable tools (ensuring no loss of information), and verification post-conversion to ensure integrity.